• 13Aug

 Increased Net Worth Requirements

 This change effectively increases the net worth requirements for investors, whose largest asset is often their primary residence.
-Although the SEC has not yet issued any guidance or other information on the change, it is anticipated that investors will also be allowed to exclude the value of any mortgages or other debt secured by the primary residence in calculating their net worth.
+Although the SEC has not yet issued any guidance or other information on the change,

 A SPAC is a company organized to purchase one or more operating businesses and which generally intends to raise capital through an initial public offering (IPO), direct public offering (DPO) or private offering.